-If you want to learn coding from scratch to launch a new as a developer, congratulations!
-The right time teach yourself to code is now.
+If you want to learn coding from scratch to launch a new career as a developer, congratulations!
+The best time to teach yourself how to code is now.

 The employment of professional developers is estimated to grow by 13% from 2016 to 2026 in the US alone, according to the Bureau of Labor Statistics.
 That is faster than the average for all occupations.

 You don’t have to wait for years to start making money with your coding skills.
 You can start earning income from small freelance gigs in a matter of weeks.

 For more details, check out my article about web developer salaries and how much web developers make.

 Also, you don’t need to go to college for 4 years and pay $1,000s in tuitions to start a new career.
 You can use free resources to teach yourself the skills you need.